Frequently Asked Questions

 When is the genealogy room open?

 The public library's genealogy collection is available during the library's open hours.
 The Greene County Genealogical Society's reference room in the library basement is staffed by volunteers on Wednesday afternoons and Saturday mornings.
-The public library collection includes microfilm of the Jefferson newspapers back to 1866, indexes to all cemeteries in Greene County, and other indexes including birth, death and marriage records, and newspaper obituaries.
+The public library collection includes microfilm of the Jefferson newspapers back to 1866, indexes to all cemeteries in Greene County, and other indexes of virtual records including birth, death and marriage records, and newspaper obituaries.